ankur311sudo/grudbox/README.md

 <img width="2240" height="1400" alt="screenshot-2025-12-20_23-00-58" src="https://github.com/user-attachments/assets/8befd83d-44c1-4b24-ad64-fa663c9caa63" />

-🌿 Grudbox – A Grounded, Earth-Toned Theme for Omarchy
+#Grudbox – A Grounded, Earth-Toned Theme for Omarchy

 Grudbox is a calm, earth-inspired dark theme crafted for Omarchy on Arch + Hyprland.
 It blends muted olive greens, warm shadows, and soft contrast to create a desktop that feels